AET-CS/aet-cs.github.io/white/AP_shared/Playlist/assignment-instructions.md

 - Add a button to add 5 random songs to the playlist
 - Add a button to remove duplicates from the playlist
 - Add mp3 files and enable the transport buttons to actually play them
+- Replace the .csv with a folder of .mp3 files and read their ID3 tags
 - Remove songs from the database list when they're added to the playlist and move them back when they're removed.
 - Add a button to randomize the order of the songs in the playlist
 - Enable Sort by any column (right clicking on the Sort button brings up a menu)
-- Save and reload playlists
+- Save and reload playlists that persist across sessions
+- Link to an API like SoundCloud or Spotify to load real playlists and play music
 - Some similar functionality of your choice that involves working with the data and the UI

 ### Implementation Notes